-Local Joint Apprenticeship Council is a joint effort between IBEW Local 303 and Niagara Peninsula Electrical Contractors Association to mentor and administer the apprenticeship program under their jurisdiction.
+Local Joint Apprenticeship Council is joint effort between IBEW Local 303 and Niagara Peninsula Electrical Contractors Association to mentor and administer the apprenticeship program under their jurisdiction.

-- Resumes (meeting entrance qualifications) submitted to the office will be kept for 6 months.
+- Resumes (meeting entrance qualifications) submitted to the office will kept for 6 months.
 We also suggest that you send your resume to individual contractors for consideration.

 |Niagara Peninsula Electrical Contractors Association Inc.

 St. Catharines, Ontario